Acro dance: History

 Since the decline of the vaudeville era, acrobatic dance has undergone a multi-faceted evolution to arrive at its present-day form.
 The most significant aspect of this evolution is the integration of ballet technique as the foundation for dance movements, thus bringing into acro dance a precision of form and movement that was absent in vaudeville acrobatic dance.
 Also, vaudeville acrobatic dances were often little more than acrobatics set to music, whereas modern acro dance is fundamentally dance, with its acrobatic movements performed in a dance context.

 Characteristics

 A defining characteristic of acro is the smooth, graceful transitions between dance and acrobatic movements.
 Also, a dance must have a significant percentage of dance movement, with respect to its acrobatic content, in order for it to be categorized as acro.
-For example, a gymnastics floor exercise is not considered to be acro because it has little or no dance movement compared to its acrobatic content, and also because it lacks smooth transitions between dance and gymnastic movements.
-Also, acro does not employ supporting apparatus such as those used in acrobatic gymnastics.
+For example, a gymnastics floor exercise is not considered to be Acro Dance because it has little or no technical dance movement, compared to its acrobatic content.
+It also lacks smooth transitions between dance and gymnastic movements.
+Also, Acro Dance does not employ supporting apparatus such as those used in acrobatic gymnastics.

 Dance technique

-The dance movements in acro are founded in ballet, jazz, lyrical and modern dance styles.
+The dance movements in Acro Dance are founded in ballet, jazz, lyrical, contemporary and modern dance styles.
 Acro dance movements are not restricted to these dance styles, but the complete absence of these styles will typically cause a dance to be categorized as something other than acro (e.g., breakdance).